MicrosoftDocs/OfficeDocs-SharePoint/migration/mo-get-started.md

 - **Create**.
 Create a task by entering the URL of the file share that you want to migrate (your source) and URL of the SharePoint site to where you are migrating (your destination)

 - **Migrate**.
-After you click Migrate, Migration Center will do the rest.
-However many tasks you create, Migration Center will you can see their progress, download reports
+After you click Migrate, Migration Manager will do the rest.
+However many tasks you create, Migration Manager will you can see their progress, download reports

 ## How do I get started?